 Documentation submitted by the Contractor for approval shall be provided by hard copy and electronically.
 The format of the electronic copy shall be compatible with Microsoft Office (compatible with Version 2010) and/or AutoCAD (compatible with Version 2007).
 Alternative electronic formats may be considered by the Contractor but are subject to preliminary agreement by the Employer.

-Documents to be submitted for Employer’s approval should be provided in three (3) hard copies in English language and one (1) electronic version of each in the format stated above and in ‘pdf’ format.
+Documents to be submitted for Employer’s approval should be provided in three (3) hard copies in English language and one (1) electronic version of each in the format stated above and in ‘pdf’ and ‘Word’ format.

 The results of all tests and inspections shall be documented and submitted to the Employer.